RShuken/Capstone-client/README.md

 Welcome to Connectful a fullstack app that connects coding students with mentors.
 A user can register/login to view a dashboard full of coding mentors.
 The user can view the mentors profile and choose to connect with a mentor.
 The user can send the mentor a connection message.
 The mentor will see the number of pending connection request in the top menu and can choose to accept or not.

+# How to use
+`login`
+First login with the following info:
+email: mentor@gmail.com
+password: test

+You can view a list of other mentors on the dashboard, you can view their full profile by clicking the full profile button.
+Now in the header you have a notice that you have 1 pending invitation to connect!
+Click the pending connection button and click accept.
+You have now accepted a connection.

+You can now try to login from a students view, you can create your own account or use:
+email: mentee@gmail.com
+password: test

+Now scroll down to the very bottom of the mentor list and find the mentor named AVA.
+Click connect and write a messsage.
+You

+Now sign back out and sign in again with the mentor@gmail.com login.
+You will see the new pending connection request.

 # Live Client & server

 Client: https://